h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 [0] [What’s Happening in Driverless AI?](http://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/experiment-settings.html?highlight=reproducible#reproducible)

-## Task 2: Explore Criminal Risk Scorers in America and The Compass Dataset
+## Task 2: Explore Criminal Risk Scorers in America and The COMPAS Dataset

 The United States has 5% of the world's population, and therefore, one cannot explain why it holds 25% of the world's prisoners.
 In other words, one out of four human beings with their hands-on bars is here in the land of the free.
 As a result, the United States now has the highest rate of incarceration in the world.
 Such striking statistics are, in part, the product of widespread use of AI models that quote-unquote predict the likelihood of someone to reoffend.
 Across the United States, "judges, probation, and parole officers are increasingly using algorithms to assess a criminal defendant's likelihood of becoming a recidivist - a term used to describe criminals who reoffend."[1]
 There are dozens of these risk assessment algorithms in use.
 Sadly and consequently, many of these risk assessment tools have not been checked for racial bias.
 As a result, in 2016, ProPublica, a nonprofit newsroom, investigated COMPAS (Correctional Offender Management Profiling for Alternative Sanctions), a commercial risk assessment tool made by Northpointe.
 ProPublica's investigation concluded that the commercial tool was biased towards African-Americans.
 In other words, ProPublica "found that Black defendants were far more likely than white defendants to be incorrectly judged to be at a higher risk of recidivism."[2]
 In contrast, white defendants were more likely than black defendants to be mistakenly flagged as low risk.
 Northpointe's COMPAS is one of the most widely utilized risk assessment tools/algorithms within the criminal justice system for guiding decisions such as setting bail.